Erethon/vta.py/README.md

 I use it to sort my malware samples, so it's lacking a lot of functionalities the full VT API supports.
 For the time being vta.py can only be used to scan files/urls and get back the results of said scans.

 It can be used both as a library in a Python program or as a standalone CLI application.
-It needs ansicolors([1]) and requests([2]) to work.
+It needs requests([2]) to work.
+If you have ansicolors installed, results are colored depending if a url/file is malicious or not.

 ## Usage as a CLI app
 Scanning a url: